Setareh Law

 Take Clear Pictures of the Location after a Car Accident

-Take as many pictures as you can of the location where the accident took place.
+Take as many pictures as you can of the location where the car accident happened.
 You should take note of any traffic signs, road signs, stop signs, street name signs, and anything else that could work as an identifying marker.
 You’ll also want to pay particular attention to the location of traffic signals and stop signs.
 This information could help determine if someone was at fault for either ignoring or not seeing the signs.

 In addition, you should try to take pictures of the accident from at least three different angles.
 To do a close-up, try to take a photo that’s no more than five feet away from your subject.
 If you plan to take photos at a medium distance, you will want to take pictures that are no more than fifteen feet away from the subject.
 If you can, try and take long-distance shots of the accident that are at least twenty feet away from the subject.
 Taking longer-distance shots provides a well-rounded, overall view of the accident scene.